-Dhrupad Singers of India has been triumphant in preserving the purity and essence of Raga in Indian Music
+The eminent Dhrupad Singers of India has been profusely successful in maintaining the purity of Raga in Indian Music.

 Some of the famous Dhrupad singers of India are as follows;